 Onstage, Dillard augments electric ukulele with an array of effects pedals and sings original material that owes much, she admits, to a St. Louis childhood spent watching her mother play piano in church and absorbing the various musical tastes of six older siblings.

 After transplanting herself to Columbia a few years ago, Dillard found support and encouragement of local organizations such as CoMo Girls Rock and started to write her own music.
 The result is a charming one-woman show that spans genres and generations.

-The Sweaters are a product of CPS’ Darkroom Records project, which allows free recording studio access to all CPS students (and recently members of the Columbia Boys and Girls Club).
+The Sweaters are frequent collaborators in CPS’ Darkroom Records project, which allows free recording studio access to all CPS students (and recently members of the Columbia Boys and Girls Club).

-Besides their Darkroom recordings, The Sweaters have material on the Bandcamp and Soundcloud music sites and where scheduled to play at last month’s Roots N Blues N BBQ Festival.
+Besides their Darkroom recordings, The Sweaters have material on the Bandcamp and Soundcloud music sites and were scheduled to play at last month’s Roots N Blues N BBQ Festival.